jagadeeshparati/Retreival-Pipelines/recepies/README.md

 4) To run the Gradio app using the following command:

     The gradio app accepts the ingredients and tools as inputs and retrieves the relevant receipies, ingredients required to prepare the receipe, preperation steps along with the confidence score in a table format from the indexed documents.
     There is a button added to index the data but disabled for now.
+To enable the indexing, please make sure the rig has a GPU and uncomment line 119 in app.py file which reindex the document store using the sample_dataset.tsv file.

     ```bash
     cd recepies
     python app.py
+    ```

 ```